HJY0315/ASG1/README.md

 To find some interesting facts and jokes, i like it and want to make user happy with my website.

 Potential features to include:
-* Maybe some greetings for user.
+* Maybe some greetings for user.ssssssssssssss
 * Photos or video clips for the jokes and fun facts.
 * Rating features for the jokes and facts.
 * Provide links to external resources.